thearpankumar/Project-BlackIceOS/tasks/task1_auth_server.md

 # Task 1: Authentication Server Foundation

 ## What This Task Is About
-This task builds the secure foundation for the entire Kali AI-OS by creating a FastAPI authentication server that:
+This task builds the secure foundation for the entire Samsung AI-OS by creating a FastAPI authentication server that:
 - **Manages user accounts** and secure authentication
-- **Stores encrypted API keys** for Google GenAI/Groq services
+- **Stores encrypted API keys** for Google GenAI/Gemini services
-- **Provides secure API key delivery** to the Kali AI-OS (never stores keys on disk in VM)
+- **Provides secure API key delivery** to the Samsung AI-OS (never stores keys on disk in VM)
 - **Runs on the host system** using Docker Compose for easy management
 - **Ensures zero-trust security** where VM never permanently stores sensitive data

 ## Why This Task Is Critical
 - **Security Foundation**: All other tasks depend on secure API key management
 - **Legal Compliance**: Proper user authentication and audit trails
-- **Scalability**: Can serve multiple Kali AI-OS instances
+- **Scalability**: Can serve multiple Samsung AI-OS instances
 - **Development Workflow**: Enables team to work with real AI APIs safely

 ## How to Complete This Task - Step by Step